View Processes Currently Protected by Traps

 To view all processes protected by Traps including those run by other users or by the operating system, use the Traps console or a command-line interface called Cytool (see View Processes Currently Protected by Traps Using Cytool).

 On Windows endpoints, the Traps console displays the name, description, unique process ID number, time the process was initiated, and memory allocation register.
-If Traps encounters difficulties injecting into a process, the Traps console highlights the row for the process with a red background.
+When Traps encounters difficulties injecting into a process, the Traps console also highlights the row for the process with a red background.
 This can indicate a compatibility issue with a third-party software.
-To verify the problem persists, we recommend that you reboot the endpoint and try to run the process again.
-If Traps subsequently fails to inject into the process, contact Support.
+To verify the problem persists, we recommend that you reboot and try to run the process again.
+If Traps again fails to inject into the process, contact Support.

 On Mac endpoints, Traps displays the name and unique process ID number.